Caution Spoilers

 It also aims to provide opportunities for Taiwanese filmmakers and producers to showcase their works to UK and Nordic distributors with the goal of creating interactions between the countries.

-Filed Under: Featured 3, Film News Tagged With: AAA, chen chieh-jen, taiwan film featival
+Filed Under: Film News Tagged With: AAA, chen chieh-jen, taiwan film featival

 Leave a Reply Cancel reply